Studying in Germany

 Candidates must have gained the school-leaving qualification (according to the local law in their country of origin) that entitles them to study at the type of institution of their choice.

 If an applicant went to school abroad and has foreign qualifications (graduate or postgraduate degrees), the international office at the higher education institution or the ” uni-assist ” Certification Office is responsible for deciding whether the application requirements have been fulfilled.
-However, essentially the institutions and universities themselves decide on the extent to which course credits that have been gained during higher education studies in another country can be counted towards a qualification in Germany.
 You might need to pass some courses in order to gain entrance qualifications and prepare for a course of study at an institution of higher education.

-No general tuition fees are charged for most of courses at German state universities.
+No general tuition fees are charged for most courses at German state universities.
 Each student must pay a so-called semester contribution which is variable between 200-300 Euro per semester and which is mostly paid for the student semester ticket to use the public transportation free of charge.
 Tuition fees may be charged only for some certain Master programs like MBA, Business or Law.
 Private institutions also usually charge considerably higher fees.
-There are grants available to finance all or part a course, for example, those awarded by the government support scheme for talented students (talented students) or by some foundations.